-The live virus vaccine for Herpes zoster Zostavax (pharmaceutical company Merck & Co., marketed in our country by MSD Italy) in recent days has obtained the Galeno Prize 2019 in Milan, considered the equivalent of the Nobel Prize for the pharmaceutical sector , in the "Real World Evidence" category for its safety, efficacy and tolerability profile (note 1).
+The live virus vaccine for Herpes zoster Zostavax (pharmaceutical company Merck & Co., marketed in our country by MSD Italy) in recent days obtained the Galen 2019 Prize in Milan, considered the equivalent of the Nobel Prize for the pharmaceutical sector , in the “Real World Evidence” category for its safety, efficacy and tolerability profile (note 1).

 In the United States, the same Zostavax vaccine is accused of serious harm to thousands of people who have gone to court.